alr04/Puddle/README.md

 # Puddle
-## Basic Online MarketPlace built using Python and the Django Framework
+Basic Online MarketPlace built using Python and the Django Framework
+TODO: Implement Logout